| | | | | | |

 • Place lid tightly on pot, then set pot in the oven.
 Cook for at least 6 hours, turning roast 2-3 times during the cooking process.
 Check meat after six hours; it should be falling apart.
 Use 2 forks to test.
 If it doesn't fall apart, return to the oven for an additional hour.

 • Remove meat from the pot, and place on a cutting board of other work surface.
 Use 2 forks to shred meat, discarding large pieces of fat.
-Strain as much of the fat off the top of the cooking liquid as you can & discard it.
-Return the shredded meat to the cooking liquid, and cook for another 30-60 minutes.
+Strain as much of the fat off the top of the cooking liquid as you can and discard it.

 • Alternatively, you can cook this in the crockpot on low for 7-8 hours - shred, then cook another 30 to 60 minutes.